Volkswagen ID.3 Neo confirmed: new name, new look and April reveal

-The revised ID.3 will go head-to-head with other C-segment EVs such as the closely related Cupra Born and Skoda Elroq, plus the Renault Megane, Kia EV3 and the forthcoming Hyundai Ioniq 3.
-It’s still too soon to confirm pricing, but we suspect the VW will kick off at a similar price point to the existing model, which costs from around £30,860.
-If you’re in the market for a new EV, check out the Auto Express Buy a Car service for all the latest deals.
+The revised ID.3 will go head-to-head with other C-segment electric cars such as the closely related Cupra Born and Skoda Elroq, plus the Renault Megane, Kia EV3 and the forthcoming Hyundai Ioniq 3.
+It’s still too soon to confirm pricing, but we suspect the VW will kick off at a similar price point to the existing model, which costs from around £31,000.

 What are the main changes outside?

-The ID.3 will retain its general body, with the changes focused around a new nose and tail, plus fresh wheel designs and colour options.
-We can see that, under the subtle cladding, the headlights now sit lower on the nose and connect to the badge via a larger graphic.
-This could be illuminated – as it is on the ID.Polo – and hide the latest matrix-beam LED headlight technology.
+The ID.3 will retain its general body shape, with the changes focused around a new nose and tail, plus fresh wheel designs and colour options.
+Looking at recent spy images, alongside teaser sketches issued by Volkswagen, we can see that the headlights now sit lower on the nose, connected via a light bar and illuminated VW badge.
+The lower bumper will be more sculpted, with larger outer vents to improve the aerodynamics, and a small central grille opening.

-VW’s development boss Kai Grünitz told Auto Express: “We will bring a re-skin for the ID.3, with a completely new design language going back to where we originally came from, and return to what Volkswagen is known for.”
+VW’s development boss Kai Grünitz previously told Auto Express: “We will bring a re-skin for the ID.3, with a completely new design language going back to where we originally came from, and return to what Volkswagen is known for.”

 What about the interior?